 Turning up the volume in Camden

 With sibling editions in Berlin, Antwerp and New York, Desertfest is a globally recognised pilgrimage for fans of heavy riffs and musical psychedelia.
 In London, the weekend festival takes place across multiple venues in Camden, including iconic spots such as The Roundhouse and The Black Heart, with the ticket ensuring access to all (until max capacity is reached).
-In 2024, Masters of Reality, Godflesh, Ufomammut, and many other will play the festival.
+In 2026, Clutch, Pigs x7, and The Sword play the festival, among many others.

 -